standardgalactic/zet/_papers/ASPLOS_04.md

         , author = {John Regehr and
     Alastair Reid}
-        , booktitle = {Proceedings of the 11th International Conference on Architectural Support for Programming Languages and Operating Systems ({ASPLOS}
+        , booktitle = {Proceedings of the 11th International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS 2004)}
-    2004)}
         , day = {7-13}
         , doi = {10.1145/1024393.1024410}